Europe Sweeps Awards

 “The Better Satellite World campaign tells the incredible story of our technology's contributions to life on Earth,” said SSPI Executive Director Robert Bell.
 “Once each year, we gather in London to honor organizations and individuals in person to recognize them for saving lives, expanding knowledge, creating prosperity and improving the way we live.”
 The international trade media has partnered with SSPI on the campaign to further promote the constant stream of stories produced by SSPI and its partners throughout the year.

-According to SSPI, recipients for the Better Satellite World Awards were evaluated in four categories.
-These were global or regional impact; distribution of knowledge for the improvement of living standards; governance and commerce; and communication and humanity.
+According to SSPI, recipients for the Better Satellite World Awards were evaluated in three categories.
+These were humanitarian achievement; distribution of knowledge for the improvement of living standards; and governance and commerce.